 Placement can be purchased

 Eye-catching displays or prominent placement in stores may look like a store is really behind a particular product, but those spots have been paid for by food manufacturers.
 “As someone who helped get products into grocery stores,” says health and wellness expert Elaine Wilkes, “a secret is that spaces and marketing dollars are paid for.
 For instance, end cap displays are purchased.
 Marketing dollars and demos are greatly encouraged.
 So, it may not be the product with the most taste or health, but the product with the most money.”
 Check out how you can save money at the grocery store.

 Thrifty shoppers love a coupon but read the fine print.
 “When you walk the aisles, you’ll likely notice the brightly colored store coupons affixed to the shelves,” says Kristin McGrath, editor and savings expert for Offers.com.
 “Scrutinize these carefully.
 Buy-one, get-one-half-off (or some other discount) coupons are often just a ploy to get you to buy something you weren’t even shopping for.
 Automatic-discount coupons are a better bet.
 Getting a discount on a pricey name-brand item may still cost you more than a comparable off-brand item hidden a few shelves below.”

 Floral departments are strategically placed

 “The floral section is often placed at the front of the store to encourage impulse buys of fragrant bouquets, adorable potted succulents, and other gifts,” says McGrath.
 “If the store can get you to place one of these items in your cart first—before you even start ticking items off your shopping list—chances are you’ll end up buying it.
 So tune out the entire section, unless you are shopping specifically for flowers.”
-These grocery shopping mistakes are wasting your money.

 Price matching can pay off